jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

 quote:
   title: ''
   body: 'Unfortunately, Tooth Decay represents a serious public health problem in
-    our environment, because more than 98% of the Venezuelan population has suffered, suffers or will suffer it at some time throughout life.
+    our environment; because more than 98% of the Venezuelan population has suffered, suffers or will suffer it at some time throughout life.

 '